-In 2023 a follow up will be made on the strategy for night-time arrivals, that was completed in 2022.
+In 2024 a follow up will be made on the strategy for night-time arrivals, that was completed in 2022.
 In collaboration with KLM options will be explored to synchronize long haul traffic in an early stage, through OCC measures.
+Furthermore Target Time of Arrival concepts will be explored which could be environmentally beneficial in case a (partial) nighttime curfew would be implemented at Schiphol airport.